 (Varghese PV, CEO, Glazing and Metal Works, Sobha Ltd)

 The progression for acoustic should be first to increase the thickness of the glass than to jump to DGU principals.
 Also, in the case of DGU, one should remember to create a differential in thickness, says Bij.
-Depending on the methodology of glass (thickness/DGU/lamination) the decrease in dB can be attained.
+Depending on the methodology of glass (thickness/DGU/lamination) a decrease in dB can be attained.
 A general understanding that insulating glass (IGU or DGU) also insulates against sound is a hugely false perception, Singh points out.

-Agreeing with Singh, Rooprai too observes that a laminated glass fares better than an IGU unless the IGU is having a large air gap of 20 mm or more.
+Agreeing with Singh, Rooprai also observes that a laminated glass fares better than an IGU unless the IGU is having a large air gap of 20 mm or more.
 “Using an IGU is a good solution for reducing the indirect solar heat gain (U-values) but not for acoustics, at least with the prevalent standard air gap of 12mm.
 Having air gaps more than 12mm is a big deterrent as it leads to increased overall framing system cost.
 Infact, it is better to use a single monolithic glass than an IGU,” suggests Rooprai.

 Glass is generally 90% of any glazing, hence it plays a pivotal role when it comes to acoustic insulation, and there are a lot of myths and notions which needs to be addressed, points out Pathak.
 For example expectations in terms of decibel reduction, we can’t have a zero dB sound.
 Using the word sound proof is wrong.
 Sometimes there are multiple areas from where the noise can seep in or come but all the focus is given to glass hence making it extremely difficult to address the situation.
 When installing in a system, the gasket, the fabrication of the product, the installation and civil itself – all of them play important roles.
 Glass manufacturing companies have done an excellent job in promoting and educating about high performance glass for thermal insulation, it is time for processors to do a similar working on acoustics.